-- Change email displayed in the PrestaShop footer
+- How to Change the email displayed in the PrestaShop footer

 - How to set global email for your store